tytso/xfstests-bld/README.md

 This stage will be completed first and consists of two parts:

 + We will use the existing web services framework to launch the build VM and communicate between it and the LTM.
 This will allow us to reuse a lot of the existing code to complete this part quickly and cleanly.
+So instead of running `gce-xfstests launch-ltm` we can instead run `gce-xfstests launch-bld`.

++ The build server will need a larger VM than the micro VM used for the LTM server.
+The exact size and details will be worked out based on cost trade-offs.

 + Instead of using a separate image for the build VM, we will enhance the current Debian image to include packages needed to build the kernel (such as make, gcc, etc.)